-On 01/03/2018 a Personal Injury - Other Personal Injury case was filed by VIRGINIA C KING against COUNTRY VILLA CLAREMONT HEALTHCARE CENTER in the jurisdiction of Los Angeles County Superior Courts, Pomona Courthouse South located in Los Angeles, California.
+On 01/03/2018 VIRGINIA C KING filed a Personal Injury - Other Personal Injury lawsuit against COUNTRY VILLA CLAREMONT HEALTHCARE CENTER.
+This case was filed in Los Angeles County Superior Courts, Pomona Courthouse South located in Los Angeles, California.
+The Judges overseeing this case are GEORGINA T. RIZK and GLORIA WHITE-BROWN.
+The case status is Pending - Other Pending.

 Pending - Other Pending